svlentink/life-planner/HOWTO.md

 This page explains how to use
 [this life-planner](https://lent.ink/projects/life-planner/).

+### Self psychology

+We initially focussed on the end goal picture, but we should not only look at what we want or strive to become, but who we are.
+Psychoanalysis on one self is as important, enstablishing your baseline and come to terms with your current self.
+Know your inner feelings, desires and weaknesses, address and acknowledge them.

 ### YAML

 The data for the life planner is stored in YAML,